cdklabs/cdk-monitoring-constructs/README.md

 Both of these monitoring base classes are dashboard segments, so you can add them to your monitoring by calling `.addSegment()`.

+### Custom dashboards

+If you want *even* more flexibility, you can take complete control over dashboard generation by leveraging dynamic dashboarding features.
+This allows you to create an arbitrary number of dashboards while configuring each of them separately.
+Here's how:

+1. Create an instance of your monitoring facade by instantiating a `DefaultDynamicDashboardFactory` and providing it via props.
+2. This will require providing an array of `DynamicDashboardConfiguration` objects, which will require at least specifying names for dashboards you want generated.
+For example, if you wanted to create two dashboards, one for your AWS Hosted Service metrics and one for AWS Supporting Infrastructure Metrics, you would do this:
+    ```
+    const dynamicDashboardFactory = new DefaultDynamicDashboardFactory(
+      stack,
+      "TestDynamicDashboardFactory",
+      {
+          dashboardNamePrefix: "GenericHostedAWSService",
+          dashboardConfigs: [{ name: "HostedService" }, { name: "Infrastructure" }],
+      }
+    );
+    ````
+    This would generate two dashboards with the names "GenericHostedAWSService-HostedService" and "GenericHostedAWSService-Infrastructure"
+3. Identify the monitoring constructs used by your application and augment them by implementing the `IDynamicDashboardSegment` interface.
+4. Replace `monitoring.addSegment` calls in your application with `monitoring.addDynamicSegment` calls and provide the extended implementations you created in the previous step.
+5. cdk-monitoring-constructs will now create your requested dashboards according to the configs you specified via `DynamicDashboardConfiguration` in step #2 and will populate them with the widgets you specified via the `IDynamicDashboardSegment.widgetsByDashboardType` in your custom implementations created in step #3.

 ### Monitoring Scopes

 With CDK Monitoring Constructs, you can monitor complete CDK construct scopes.
 It will automatically discover all monitorable resources within the scope (recursively)) and add them to your dashboard.